ctsrc/persistence/README.md

      such that abnormal termination of your program (e.g. program crash, loss of power, etc.) incurs minimal loss of data, and
-  4. You are confident that all processes which rely on the data on disk honor the POSIX advisory locks that we apply to them, so that the integrity of the data is ensured, and
+  4. You are confident that all processes which rely on the data on disk honor the advisory locks that we apply to them, so that the integrity of the data is ensured, and
   5. You desire, or at least are fine with, having the on-disk representation of your data be the same as that which it has in memory, and understand that this means that the files